modprods/BERTopic/docs/getting_started/search/search.md

 the extracted topics are to the search term.

 !!! note
-    You can only use this method if an embedding model was supplied to BERTopic using `embedding_model`.
+    You can only use this method if an embedding model was not supplied to BERTopic using `embedding_model`.